nakagami/minitds/README.rst

 Support platform
 -----------------

-- Python 3.8+
+- Python 3.11 or later

 Support database
 ------------------

-We are testing it on MS SQLServer 2022 on Ubuntu.
+We are testing it on MS SQLServer 2025 on Ubuntu.
 But we think it works on older versions.

 Installation